Taosky/telegram-search-bot/docs/en/quick-start.md

 2. `/delete`: Used to delete message records in the database when the target group has been deactivated (**need admin/creator**).

-### 提示
+### Tips
-- If the query result is empty, it may be caused by a bug in Telegram, and the robot needs to be kicked out of the group and pulled back into the group.
+- If the query result is empty, it may be caused by a bug in Telegram, and the robot needs to be kicked out of the group and added back into the group.

 - The inline mode has a caching effect, so repeated searches in a short period of time may not load new messages.